Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Shopify

-The gold standard for hosted e-commerce.
-Shopify offers the easiest setup experience in the industry — a guided wizard walks through store naming, product addition, payment configuration, and design selection in a streamlined flow, with most stores operational within 1-4 hours.
-The drag-and-drop theme editor provides real-time customization without any coding, and Shopify’s curated app store of 8,000+ apps means every integration has been vetted for quality.
+The easiest setup experience in the industry.
+A guided wizard walks through store naming, product addition, payment configuration, and design selection — most stores are operational within 1-4 hours.
+The drag-and-drop theme editor lets you customize in real time without writing a line of code, and the 8,000-app store is vetted, so you’re not sifting through garbage to find what works.

-Shopify handles scaling effortlessly on the hosted platform.
-Stores can grow from 10 products to 100,000+ without infrastructure concerns.
+Shopify handles growth without forcing infrastructure decisions on you.
+Stores can scale from 10 products to 100,000+ on the same hosted platform.
 A global CDN is included on all plans, and Shopify Plus ($2,300/mo) provides dedicated infrastructure for high-volume merchants with custom checkout, automation, and 24/7 priority support.
-Built-in Shopify POS handles in-person selling with a card reader starting at $49, synchronizing online and offline inventory automatically.
+Built-in Shopify POS handles in-person selling with a card reader starting at $49, syncing online and offline inventory automatically.

-The main cost consideration is transaction fees: 2% on Basic, 1% on Grow, and 0.6% on Advanced, unless you use Shopify Payments (Stripe-powered, available in 20+ countries).
+The cost question: transaction fees run 2% on Basic, 1% on Grow, and 0.6% on Advanced — unless you use Shopify Payments, which is Stripe-powered and available in 20+ countries.
 Processing rates are 2.9% + 30c per online transaction.
 Payment options include Shopify Payments, PayPal, Apple Pay, Google Pay, and 100+ additional gateways.

-- Standout feature: Drag-and-drop store builder with guided setup wizard — non-technical users can launch a professional store within hours with zero coding
+- Drag-and-drop store builder with guided setup wizard — non-technical users can launch a professional store in hours with zero coding

-- Setup time: 1-4 hours for a basic store, no technical skills required
+- Setup time: 1-4 hours, no technical skills required

-Pros: Easiest setup and management, best-curated app ecosystem, seamless scaling from first sale to enterprise, built-in POS, excellent uptime, Shop Pay for accelerated checkout.
+Pros: Easiest setup and management, best-curated app ecosystem, clean scaling from first sale to enterprise, built-in POS, excellent uptime, Shop Pay for accelerated checkout.

-Cons: Transaction fees on external payment gateways, limited URL customization for SEO (forced /products/ prefix), blogging is weaker than WordPress, monthly costs increase as you add apps.
+Cons: Transaction fees on external payment gateways, limited URL customization for SEO (forced /products/ prefix), weaker blogging than WordPress, monthly costs climb as you add apps.

-Verdict: The best choice for first-time store owners and businesses that want managed everything.
-From launch to scale, Shopify handles the complexity so you can focus on selling.
+Verdict: The right call for first-time store owners and any business that wants managed everything.
+Shopify handles the complexity so you can focus on selling.

 WooCommerce

-The most flexible and customizable e-commerce platform available.
-As a WordPress plugin, WooCommerce gives you full source code access to PHP, CSS, and JavaScript — meaning unlimited design and functionality customization.
-It also gives you access to the world’s best blogging platform for content marketing (boost your output with AI writing tools), and complete SEO control through plugins like Yoast SEO or Rank Math through plugins like Yoast SEO or Rank Math, including fully customizable permalinks, meta tags, sitemaps, structured data, and canonical tags.
+The most flexible e-commerce option available.
+As a WordPress plugin, WooCommerce gives you full source code access to PHP, CSS, and JavaScript — unlimited design and functionality customization.
+You also get the world’s best blogging platform for content marketing (pair it with AI writing tools to scale output), and complete SEO control through plugins like Yoast SEO or Rank Math, including fully customizable permalinks, meta tags, sitemaps, structured data, and canonical tags.

 WooCommerce has zero platform transaction fees — you only pay your payment processor (Stripe or PayPal at 2.9% + 30c per transaction).
-The WordPress ecosystem provides 60,000+ plugins, and virtually any payment gateway, shipping provider, or marketing tool can be integrated.
-The trade-off is responsibility: you manage hosting ($10-100+/mo depending on traffic), SSL certificates, security plugins, caching, backups, and updates yourself.
+The WordPress ecosystem has 60,000+ plugins, and virtually any payment gateway, shipping provider, or marketing tool can be integrated.
+The trade-off is ownership: you manage hosting ($10-100+/mo depending on traffic), SSL certificates, security plugins, caching, backups, and updates yourself.

 Setup takes 4-16 hours and requires at least basic WordPress knowledge.
-A developer is helpful for initial configuration and becomes necessary for custom design or advanced functionality.
-Estimated total monthly cost runs $20-80 for a small store, $100-300 for a mid-size store, and $300-1,000+ for a large, high-traffic store.
+A developer helps with initial configuration and becomes necessary for custom design or advanced functionality.
+Monthly cost for a small store runs $20-80; mid-size stores typically land at $100-300; large high-traffic stores can reach $300-1,000+.

-- Standout feature: Unmatched SEO and content marketing — WordPress is the dominant CMS for organic search, with full URL control, Yoast SEO, and the best blogging platform built in
+- Unmatched SEO and content marketing — WordPress is the dominant CMS for organic search, with full URL control, Yoast SEO, and the best blogging platform built in

 - Setup time: 4-16 hours; basic WordPress knowledge required

-Pros: Lowest startup cost, maximum design and code freedom, best SEO capabilities, zero transaction fees, unmatched content marketing potential, largest plugin ecosystem.
+Pros: Lowest startup cost, maximum design and code freedom, best SEO, zero transaction fees, unmatched content marketing potential, largest plugin ecosystem.

 Cons: Requires WordPress knowledge or developer help, longer setup time, you manage hosting/security/backups yourself, scaling requires technical decisions about caching and infrastructure.

-Verdict: The best choice for content-driven stores, developer-led teams, and businesses where organic search is a primary acquisition channel.
-Maximum control with minimum restrictions.
+Verdict: The right call for content-driven stores, developer-led teams, and businesses where organic search is the primary acquisition channel.
+Maximum control, minimum restrictions.

 BigCommerce

 The most cost-effective hosted platform for growing stores.
-BigCommerce charges zero transaction fees on every plan — Standard, Plus, Pro, and Enterprise alike — and includes unlimited staff accounts at every tier.
-These are features that Shopify reserves for its higher-priced plans.
-BigCommerce also provides 65+ pre-integrated payment gateways with no setup required and native multi-currency support for 100+ currencies with automatic conversion.
+BigCommerce charges zero transaction fees on every plan — Standard, Plus, Pro, and Enterprise — and includes unlimited staff accounts at every tier.
+These are features Shopify reserves for higher-priced plans.
+BigCommerce also has 65+ pre-integrated payment gateways and native multi-currency support for 100+ currencies with automatic conversion.

 BigCommerce’s built-in features reduce the need for paid apps.
-Where Shopify requires apps for features like filtering, customer groups, and product comparisons, BigCommerce includes these natively.
-The Stencil theme framework provides modern front-end editing with drag-and-drop customization.
-Multi-channel selling is well-supported with native integrations for Amazon, Facebook, Instagram, Google Shopping, and TikTok.
+Where Shopify charges for filtering, customer groups, and product comparisons via apps, BigCommerce includes these natively.
+The Stencil theme framework has drag-and-drop customization.
+Multi-channel selling works well with native integrations for Amazon, Facebook, Instagram, Google Shopping, and TikTok.

-The key trade-off is annual sales limits on Standard ($50K/yr) and Plus ($150K/yr) plans — exceed the limit and you are automatically upgraded to the next tier.
-There is also a smaller selection of themes (7 free, 150+ paid) and apps (1,000+) compared to Shopify’s ecosystem.
+The main catch: annual sales limits on Standard ($50K/yr) and Plus ($150K/yr) plans.
+Exceed the limit and you’re automatically bumped to the next tier.
+There’s also a smaller selection of themes (7 free, 150+ paid) and apps (1,000+) compared to Shopify.

-- Standout feature: Zero transaction fees on every plan combined with unlimited staff accounts and 65+ pre-integrated payment gateways — the most transparent and predictable pricing of any hosted platform
+- Zero transaction fees on every plan combined with unlimited staff accounts and 65+ pre-integrated payment gateways — the most predictable pricing of any hosted platform

 - Setup time: 2-6 hours; minimal technical skills required

-Pros: No transaction fees on any plan, unlimited staff accounts at every tier, 65+ pre-integrated payment gateways, native multi-currency support, strong built-in features that reduce app dependency.
+Pros: No transaction fees on any plan, unlimited staff accounts at every tier, 65+ pre-integrated payment gateways, native multi-currency, strong built-in features that cut app dependency.

 Cons: Annual sales limits force plan upgrades on Standard and Plus, smaller theme and app selection than Shopify, setup experience slightly less polished than Shopify’s.

-Verdict: The best value hosted platform for growing stores.
-If you are doing $50K-$500K/yr in sales, BigCommerce’s zero-fee, unlimited-staff model saves significant money compared to Shopify.
+Verdict: Best value hosted platform for growing stores.
+If you’re doing $50K-$500K/yr in sales, BigCommerce’s zero-fee, unlimited-staff model saves real money over Shopify.

 |---|---|---|